-- Exercise (browse or use) your application so Contrast can find weaknesses and present results in the Contrast application. - To see your application's vulnerability data in more detail, configure your Contrast agent to report session metadata (page 446).
+- Exercise (browse or use) your application so Contrast can find weaknesses and present results in the Contrast application. - To see your application's vulnerability data in more detail, configure your Contrast agent to report session metadata (page 442).

 - 1. In the header, select Vulnerabilities. - To display vulnerabilities for licensed applications only, select Show licensed only at the top of the vulnerabilities list. - 3.
 To filter by columns, select the Filter icon () next to the column headers.
 These filter options are available if applicable to the selected application: - Severity: Available filters are: Critical, High, Medium, Low, and Note. - Vulnerability: Available filters are: - Vulnerability tags: Custom tags you assigned to vulnerabilities. - Type: Types of vulnerabilities. - Servers: Vulnerabilities for applications that the selected servers are hosting. - Environments: Development, QA, and production. - Sinks: Vulnerabilities that originate from a common sink.
-A sink is common custom code shared between multiple data-flow vulnerabilities. - Filtering by sink on help you identify a line of each that is accome multiple vulnerabilities. - Filtering by sink can help you identify a line of code that is causing multiple vulnerabilities. - URLs: Vulnerabilities associated with a specific URL. - Compliance policy: Vulnerabilities associated with a compliance policy - Application: Available filters are: Application names and custom tags you assigned to applications. - Last detected: Available filters are: First or Last detected and Time range.
+A sink is common custom code shared between multiple data-flow vulnerabilities.

+Filtering by sink can help you identify a line of code that is causing multiple vulnerabilities.

+- URLs: Vulnerabilities associated with a specific URL. - Compliance policy: Vulnerabilities associated with a compliance policy - Application: Available filters are: Application names and custom tags you assigned to applications. - Last detected: Available filters are: First or Last detected and Time range.
 Select Custom to enter specific dates and times. - Status: Available filters are Status and whether Contrast is tracking the vulnerability To remove filters, select Clear next to the column header.